actix/actix-website/content/docs/errors.md

 Actix-web provides automatic compatibility with the [failure] library so that errors deriving `fail` will be converted automatically to an actix error.
-Keep in that those errors will render with the default *500* status code unless you also provide your own `error_response()` implementation for them.
+Keep in mind that those errors will render with the default *500* status code unless you also provide your own `error_response()` implementation for them.

 # Error logging